intuition-dev/intuDocs/meta-slides/10_pillars.md

 amount of fear.

 Embrace server-less, go heavy into gen 2 of cloud: AWS, Google Firestore, DigitalOcean and similar.

-## Pillar 2: Iterative and Agile

-Current Agile treats WAH and remote development as exceptions.
-An agile flavor, called Stanford Flash Teams (SFT), is far more cost effective and assumes being remote is a key part of the team.
-Iterative, or incomplete iterations, while helpful, is a bit more difficult to teach.
-One can replace daily stand-ups by incorporating regular syncs with screen recordings.
+FireStore, Backendless.
+DreamFactory, etc.

-## Pillar 3: Learn Quickly, deeply; and focus on next
+## Pillar 2: Learn Quickly; with focus on next

 Regardless of how anyone feels about it, in this vocation, one must be able to master things quickly, and 'forget' older things.
 So, if O.O. and F.P. are over, one must learn the coming (4GL) declarative low-code.
 One example of declarative low-code is already known by a large percent of NodeJS developers that use NodeJS 'Express' library: It uses Pug instead of HTML.
-Markup is how eBay develops software, using its less popular 'Marko', that is similar to Pug.
 If one has never used Pug, it is a bit like a more powerful version of something called 'Markdown'; Pug is compatible with PHP, Python, etc. The most common way to use declarative low-code is with static generators, as mentioned above.
 With that being said, yes, one